subalasingh/Maven_Market_Sales_Insights/Steps_followed.md

 7. Selected the Matrix and activated the `Edit interactions option` (in format pane) to prevent the Treemap from filtering.
 ---

-10) Get creative!
-Practice creating new visuals, pages, or bookmarks to continue exploring the data!